Updated July 2019

 Basically, there are two options for hiking Hallasan.
 Hike up one and down the other, or hike up and back down the same trail.
 However, it’s worth noting that the Gwaneumsa trail is often closed due to rock falls, etc., so it’s hard to plan your route too far in advance and you’ll need to stay flexible.

 *To check on whether the Gwaneumsa trail is open, check this website, or call the travel hotline on 1330.
 Otherwise, ask your hotel or guesthouse staff to call the National Park Office, or speak to fellow travellers.
 Note that the English translation on the website is a bit odd – it translates Seongpanak as ‘Surname Music’*

-When we hiked Hallasan, we climbed up Gwaneumsa and came down Seongpanak – it was definitely the right decision.
+When we were hiking Hallasan, we climbed up Gwaneumsa and came down Seongpanak – it was definitely the right decision.
 Many Koreans like to go in the opposite direction because Seongpanak is the easier climb.
 Even Mr. Kim at the Gudeok Guesthouse looked at us strangely when we said we wanted to climb the steeper path.
 But who wants to punish the knees with a steep descent?
 And you can better enjoy the great scenery when you’re feeling a little fresher and not watching every step you take.

 Hallasan Cut Off Times

 In order to make sure people get up and down Hallasan safely before dark, the park authority has set strict cut-off times which must be adhered to.
 These times change from season to season.
 On the way up, you must pass either the Yongjingak Shelter on the Gwaneumsa trail or the Jindallaebat Shelter on the Seongpanak trail by the following times:

 Spring (Mar – Apr) & Autumn (Sept – Oct) : 12:30 pm